 DO NOT DELEGATE YOUR SPOUSE/SIGNIFICANT TO DO YOUR PARENTING!!!
 It is important that you are doing all of these things yourself!!!
 I can’t emphasize this enough.

 I realize that work commitments can be an issue, but attend parent/teacher conferences, games, practices, school functions, etc. Also, talk to the child’s teacher.
 Make sure the teacher knows you and has consistent contact with you.
 Periodically ask how the child is doing in class as far as behavior and grades.
 Also, make sure you are receiving copies of report cards.
 My experience is most teachers will give you their email, so even if you have a rigid work schedule, it makes it easy to stay in touch.

-The GAL will probably talk to teachers, coaches, etc. You want these people to say they know you and that you actively participate in these activities.
+The GAL will probably talk to teachers, counselors, coaches, etc. You want these people to say they know you and that you actively participate in these activities.
 The worst-case scenario is for the GAL to call the teacher, and they have never met you.
+Almost as bad is the teacher/counselor/coach has only had contact with your current spouse or significant other and not you.
 I have seen it happen, don’t let that happen to you.

 Always Be Polite:

 Meeting the GAL is like a job interview.
 You are applying for the job of custodial parent—first impressions matter.
 Courteous people make a positive impression on judges and GAL.
 This also includes non-verbal things like body language.
 Just like a job interview, first impressions are lasting impressions.

 ALWAYS say, “Our daughter/son.”